 As with voltage fluctuations frequency variations are a reliability and power quality issue.
-Distributed generation shall operate within the range of 59.3 to 60.5 Hz.
+A distributed energy resource shall operate within the range of 59.3 to 60.5 Hz.
 Where the frequency deviates outside this range the generation facility shall disconnect itself.
 The Generators interconnection system shall include a reconnection delay of 5 minutes, minimum, after steady state voltage and frequency is restored before the generation reconnects.